zcanfes/3d-lmnet-pytorch/README.md

 ## Acknowledgment

 This PyTorch implementation is based on the [original TensorFlow implementation](https://github.com/val-iisc/3d-lmnet) of the paper [3D-LMNet: Latent Embedding Matching For Accurate and Diverse 3D Point Cloud Reconstruction From a Single Image](https://arxiv.org/abs/1807.07796).
-The original TensorFlow implementation is licensed under the [MIT License](#Original-License).
+The original TensorFlow implementation is licensed under the [MIT License](#Original-License) which is also provided in the original TensorFlow repository.

 ## Original License